See how much your organization can save with cloud data protection: Calculate your ROI ⟶

 - Consumers rank their top three aspects of interacting with helpdesk systems as most important: businesses taking note of their identification (66%), previous conversations (56%), and purchase history (55%).
 This ties into the previous point about how private information powers personalized support experiences.
 Data plays a crucial role as a resource to drive better support outcomes.
 To ensure truly excellent service every time, you must also protect that data to preserve customer trust in your company.

 Protect sensitive information in service tickets with cloud-native DLP

 Your options to prevent data sprawl in helpdesk ticketing systems are limited.
 If these systems are left unattended, sensitive information can quickly proliferate from your ticketing systems and beyond into third party applications that are either integrated or connected in the workflow.
 If you do not solve this problem, sensitive information can be created and spread at a rapid rate.

 Check out the repository of tutorials here to learn how you can scan Zendesk tickets and redact sensitive information with the Nightfall Developer Platform.
-You can request access to our API by contacting us at firstname.lastname@example.org or request access here.
+You can access our free Zendesk Scanner to scan your entire Zendesk support instance for sensitive data.

 Subscribe to our newsletter